Stellar CoRGI in MaNGA: Stellar Counterrotating Galaxies Identified in the MaNGA Survey: Sample construction

-The MVM-VAC includes 3576 early-type galaxies (ETGs; E, S0, and S0a) and 5720 late-type galaxies (LTGs; Sa--Sm).
-Among them, 61 galaxies with stellar CR are classified as ETGs, accounting for $\approx$ 1.7\% of all ETGs and $\approx$ 3.1\% of S0/S0a galaxies.
-48 CR galaxies are classified as LTGs, representing $\approx$ 0.8\% of all LTGs.
-The relatively high number of LTGs with stellar CR is not surprising, as many are Sa/Sab types that may be misclassified and share properties with ETGs.
-Considering the full sample of galaxies with kinematic misalignments, there are 379 ETGs ($\approx$ 10.6\%, $\approx$ 12.9\% of S0/S0a galaxies), and 178 LTGs ($\approx$ 3.1\%, primarily Sa/Sab/Sb types).
+The MVM-VAC includes 3576 early-type galaxies (ETGs; classified as E, S0, and S0a) and 5720 late-type galaxies (LTGs; Sa--Sm).
+Among the final sample of 120 CR galaxies, 61 are classified as ETGs, accounting for $\approx$1.7\% of all ETGs in the MaNGA survey and $\approx$3.1\% of S0/S0a galaxies (a morphological subclass within ETGs).
+Another 48 CR galaxies are LTGs, representing $\approx$ 0.8\% of all LTGs.
+The relatively high number of LTGs with stellar CR is not surprising, as many of them are Sa/Sab types and may be misclassified and share properties with ETGs.
+To calculate these statistics, we filtered the galaxy sample using the T-type classification and morphological quality flags (\textit{unsure}) provided in MVM-VAC, excluding uncertain or irregular systems (T-type code over 10).
+This explains why the total numbers of galaxies in each morphological bin (shown in parentheses in Tab.~\ref{Tab:frac_gals}) do not exactly match the raw totals of 120 CR galaxies or 588 galaxies in the total sample of galaxies with kinematic misalignment.
+Considering this total sample (588 galaxies), there are 379 ETGs ($\approx$ 10.6\%, $\approx$ 12.9\% of only lenticular S0/S0a galaxies), and 178 LTGs ($\approx$ 3.1\%, primarily Sa/Sab/Sb types).
 These fractions, along with those adjusted for volume correction following V\'azquez-Mata et al. (submitted, priv. comm.) are listed in Tab.~\ref{Tab:frac_gals}.
-Galaxies classified as \textit{unsure} and with a ``T-type'' code over 10 (Irregular and No classification) in MVM-VAC were excluded from the analysis.
+Our measured fraction of CR galaxies among ETGs ($\approx 1.5\%$) is consistent with previous studies, the estimate of $(2.3 \pm 0.3)$ by \cite{Bevacqua2022MNRAS.511..139B} and $(1.5 \pm 0.8)$ by \cite{Krajnovic2011MNRAS.414.2923K}.
+Our measured fraction of galaxies with kinematic misalignments (7.9\% among ETGs and 4.9\% of the total galaxy population) is in general agreement with the estimate by \citep{Krajnovic2011MNRAS.414.2923K}: about $9 \%$ and $< 3\%$, respectively.

+Most galaxies in our sample are disky, meaning that both the pre-existing main component and the counter-rotating one are co-planar stellar disks.
+However, there are a few unusual cases where the main stellar body may be a rotating spheroid (1-248869 or with Edc photometric classification, ellipticals with embedded discs), or where the two components appear to be non-co-planar (1-378729).
+We retain these systems in the sample, as the formation of the secondary (CR) component likely follows the same external accretion scenario.
+Given their small number, they do not significantly affect our overall conclusions.
 Several galaxies in the CR sample exhibit both stellar CR disks and bars.
 Some of these (1-178027, 1-245301, 1-298482, and 1-94773) have close companions that may induce bar-forming instabilities \citep{2022MNRAS.514.1006I}.
 In other cases (1-174947, 1-386154, 1-633000, and 1-635506), the mechanism responsible for bar formation remains unclear.